RCPRG-ros-pkg/play_motion2/README.md

 | `true`                    | `false`         | Goal rejected  |
 | `true`                    | `true`          | Not planned    |

-PlayMotion2 also includes two services:
+PlayMotion2 also includes the following services:

 - To list the available motions